Keep our schools clean and safe

 TikTok is an app that started in 2016 but it did not get popular until 2018.
-On this app, people watch comedy videos, dancing videos, cooking videos, anything you want.
+On this app, people watch comedy videos, dancing videos, cooking videos, anything they want.

 But recently there has been a TikTok trend where you do a TikTok challenge every month.
 These are challenges that you do at school.